Top Reasons to Immigrate to Canada from Ghana

 - Level of Education (In and outside Canada)

 - Work Experience (In and outside Canada)

 - Siblings living in Canada as permanent residents/citizens

 Provincial Nominee Program

 Most of the provinces and territories in Canada (11 out of 13) participate in the PNP.
 These programs were designed to address specific labour market shortages happening locally in these regions that could not be filled by citizens.
-Each of these 11 provinces offers their own streams for unskilled, semi-skilled and skilled workers to settle in that province.
+Each of these 11 provinces offers its own streams for unskilled, semi-skilled, and skilled workers to settle in that province.
 To apply, candidates need to create a profile/submit an Expression of Interest (EOI) to the province’s immigration body, stating their stream of choice.

 We work with a group of three Regulated Canadian Immigration Consultants (RCICs) to provide you with an assessment of your chances in applying for immigration to Canada.
 Think of these account managers as your personal assistants throughout the application period, making the calls for you and organizing your submissions.

 Sign up with us today in order to get started on your evaluation to see which of the over 60 different programs you qualify for.
 Give yourself the competitive edge when it comes to successfully applying to immigrate to Canada from Ghana by using a recognized professional in the form of an RCIC.

 Want to move to Canada?